( Disponible en anglais seulement )

 Past Co-Chair of the Miller Thomson’s Toronto Business Law Group

-Past National Chair of Miller Thomson’s Industry and Speciality Groups
+Past National Chair of Miller Thomson’s Industry and Specialty Groups

 Part-time Professor at University of Ottawa Law School, Instructed « Major Business Transactions Course » (Outsourcing Transaction), 2004 and 2005